wwarthen/RomWBW/Source/Doc/Applications.md

 Not all character devices support all `MODE` options.
 Some devices (notably ASCI devices) have limited baud rate divisors.
-An attempt to set a buad rate that the device cannot support will fail with an error message.
+An attempt to set a baud rate that the device cannot support will fail with an error message.

 ## Etymology